Ministry Home

 Recipients of FIA funding undertaking water quality monitoring and submitting discrete (grab) samples to a laboratory must use a C.A.E.A.L.
 (Canadian Association for Environmental Analytical Laboratories) accredited laboratory which must upload the discrete sample data along with blank sample data to the provincial EMS (Environmental Management System) database.

 Final project deliverables including reports and all data must also be submitted in digital format to the Science and Information Branch of the Ministry of Environment .
-The field data, whether as discrete measurements or as time series, should be submitted in both the original raw data form and as corrected or validated data, if available.
+The field data, whether as discrete measurements or as time series, should be submitted in both the original raw data form and as corrected, graded, or validated data, if available.
 All meta data (including quality assurance information, geo-referenced site location information, and site images) are required with the field data submission.

 For help and advice on transferring or uploading the data files, please contact: